 Phrases to avoid on your CV (and ones to include)

-We all know that a well-written curriculum vitae is the first step to getting that new job.
-It is your one shot at impressing a potential employer, through demonstrating on paper precisely how well suited you are to the role.
+We all know that a well-written CV is the first step to getting a new job.
+It is often your only shot at impressing a potential employer, as you sue the cv to demonstrate precisely how well suited you are to the role.

-A lot rides on the quality of your CV.
+A lot will ride on the quality of your CV.
 The information you decide to include (emphasis on ‘you’) can make or break your application, so every word and phrase should be purposefully chosen.
-Don’t forget that recruiters see hundreds of these documents every day and to say that they can get a little repetitive might be a gross understatement.
+Don’t forget that hirers and recruiters see hundreds of these documents every day and to say that they can get a little repetitive might be a gross understatement.

 ‘Passionate’ and ‘enthusiastic’

-We’ve all said them at some point – probably in our summary section – but passion and enthusiasm indicate little about our appropriateness for the job and are typically considered nothing but lazy clichés.
+We’ve all said them at some point – probably in our summary section – but passion and enthusiasm indicate little about our appropriateness for the job and are often considered nothing but lazy clichés.
 What exactly are you passionate about?
-If you are attempting to convey your genuine interest in a topic, then illustrate it with an actual story that emphasises your point effectively.
-Otherwise, these words add nothing to your CV.
+If you are attempting to convey your genuine interest in a topic, then illustrate it with an actual situation that emphasises your point effectively.
+Read our article on interviewing like a STAR for tips.
+If you are unable to do this then these words add nothing to your CV.

 ‘Works well under pressure’